-If you own property, an auto dialer monitoring device is an easy, cost-effective way to keep an eye on conditions like temperature and humidity when you aren’t on the premises.
+If you own a home or other property, an auto dialer monitoring device is an easy, cost-effective way to keep an eye on conditions like temperature and humidity when you aren’t on the premises.
 But it can also help you keep an “ear” on the area in real-time with a built-in microphone.

 Keep a remote eye on environmental conditions